 Cook the Parathas

 Heat a tawa or skillet over medium heat.
-Place the paratha on the tawa and cook it for 1-2 minutes until small bubbles appear on the surface.
+Place the paratha on the tawa and cook it for 1-2 minutes until tiny bubbles appear on the surface.

 Then, flip the paratha and spread some ghee (or oil) on the surface.
 Continue cooking the other side and apply ghee again.

-Flip, and press lightly using a spatula and cook until both sides turn golden brown spots and no more raw doughy parts.
+Flip and press lightly using a spatula and cook until both sides turn golden brown with no more raw doughy parts.

 How To Serve?

-Cut the paratha into two halves and top it with a dollop of butter.
-Pair it up with a bowl of curd or raita, chutney, or a pickle of your own choice!
+Top the paneer paratha with a dollop of butter.
+Pair it with a bowl of yogurt, boondi raita, chutney, or a pickle of your own choice!
 And tada, your quintessential North Indian meal is ready to be relished!

 - Use fresh and soft paneer: Use homemade paneer for the best results.
 If using store-bought ones, make sure it's fresh and soft; otherwise, they will not blend well with spices and other ingredients.